HewlettPackard/foedus_code/foedus-core/README.markdown

     find_package(Threads REQUIRED)
     target_link_libraries(your_program ${CMAKE_THREAD_LIBS_INIT})

-Optimizing for NUMA architecture is also too essential for our goal.
+Optimizing for NUMA architecture is also too essential to miss in our project.
-Thus, we depend on libnuma.
-And, (to my knowledge) there is no good way to statically link to libnuma.
+Thus, we link to libnuma.
+And, (to my knowledge) there is no good way to statically link to libnuma (libnuma is under LGPL).
 Hence, your client program must also link to libnuma.so.
 Run the following:

     sudo yum install numactl numactl-devel  # RedHat/Fedora sudo apt-get install libnuma-dev        # Debian/Ubuntu